comunica/Article-ISWC2023-SolidQuery/content/approach.md

 As discussed in [](#solid), different Solid apps or user preferences may lead to the storage of similar data at different locations within vaults.
 Hence, link navigation must *decoupled* from the query to make queries reusable for different Solid users, as link paths to data may differ across different vaults.
-Instead, our implementation uses LDP container traversal and the type index to replace explicit navigation links.
+Our implementation uses LDP container traversal and the type index to replace explicit navigation links.

 To provide a stable reference implementation that can be used for the experiments in this work and future research, our implementation focuses on extensibility and reusability.
-Our implementation builds upon best practises in LTQP and lessons learned from [other implementations](cite:cites squin) including, the use of [client-side caching](cite:cites linktraversalcaching), the different [reachability semantics](cite:cites linktraversalfoundations), [zero-knowledge query planning](cite:cites zeroknowldgequeryplanning) applied to arbitrary join operations instead of only triple patterns in BGPs,
+Our implementation builds upon best practices in LTQP and lessons learned from [other implementations](cite:cites squin) including, the use of [client-side caching](cite:cites linktraversalcaching), the different [reachability semantics](cite:cites linktraversalfoundations), [zero-knowledge query planning](cite:cites zeroknowldgequeryplanning) applied to arbitrary join operations instead of only triple patterns in BGPs,